 Sony have managed to preserve the worst versions of these games, not to mention poor emulation.
 This is a big let-down to any retro gamer and it will give Generation Z a wrong impression of what the original PlayStation was like and capable of.

 It does not surprise me that Sony are not offering a way to add more titles to this machine.

 At the end of the day, that gives them an opportunity to sell more retro systems along the road, getting players to spend even more cash.
 That said, Personally, I am more than reluctant to buy another console remake by Sony, at the moment.

 Maybe I was expecting too much from this remake.
 I bought it out of nostalgia, but my unit actually collects dust better than actually being able to play for long, nostalgic sessions.
 This is similar to how I felt about the Nintendo Classic’s 8-bit lineup.

 The SNES Classic – on the contrary – is in a different league.
 Its sprite-based graphics look much better on today’s televisions, and featured a much better array of titles.

 Final impressions – a wasted chance

-Honestly, it is safe to say that you have already got better ways to play most of the original PlayStation’s games.
-Just grab an early generation PlayStation 3 featuring all of the PS1 hardware.
-Job done.
+Honestly, it is safe to say that you have already got better options to play most of the original PlayStation’s games.
+Just get an early generation PlayStation 3 featuring all of the PS1 hardware.
+Job done!

 You know how much I love the PSX.
 I was in awe when it was first released, and I wrote a two-part retro story on this very blog about it.
-Even so, I struggle to imagine the PlayStation Classic as anything other than a disappointment.
+Even so, I struggle to imagine the PlayStation Classic as something else other than a disappointment.

 Although casual gamers and younger players may not see its flaws, those flaws will cut any avid retro gamer to their core.
-This should serve as a reminder to console makers: retro consoles are not just an easy way to increase their bottom line.
+This should serve as a reminder to console developers: retro consoles are not just an easy option to increase their bottom line.